Hexagonal fast Fourier transform

-The fast Fourier transform (FFT) is an important tool in the fields of image and signal processing.
-The hexagonal fast Fourier transform (HFFT) uses existing FFT routines to compute the discrete Fourier transform (DFT) of images that have been captured with hexagonal sampling.
-The hexagonal grid serves as the optimal sampling lattice for isotropically band-limited two-dimensional signals and has a sampling efficiency which is 13.4% greater than the sampling efficiency obtained from rectangular sampling.
-Several other advantages of hexagonal sampling include consistent connectivity, higher symmetry, greater angular resolution, and equidistant neighbouring pixels.
-Sometimes, more than one of these advantages compound together, thereby increasing the efficiency by 50% in terms of computation and storage when compared to rectangular sampling.
-Despite all of these advantages of hexagonal sampling over rectangular sampling, its application has been limited because of the lack of an efficient coordinate system.
-However that limitation has been removed with the recent development of the hexagonal efficient coordinate system (HECS, formerly known as array set addressing or ASA) which includes the benefit of a separable Fourier kernel.
+The hexagonal fast Fourier transform (HFFT) is a tool in image and signal processing which uses fast Fourier transform (FFT) routines to compute the discrete Fourier transform (DFT) of images captured with hexagonal sampling.
+Hexagonal sampling's application is limited due to the lack of an efficient coordinate system.
 The existence of a separable Fourier kernel for a hexagonally sampled image allows the use of existing FFT routines to efficiently compute the DFT of such an image.

 Preliminaries

 Hexagonal Efficient Coordinate System (HECS)

-The hexagonal efficient coordinate system (formerly known as array set addressing (ASA)) was developed based on the fact that a hexagonal grid can be represented as a combination of two interleaved rectangular arrays.
-It is easy to address each individual array using familiar integer-valued row and column indices and the individual arrays are distinguished by a single binary coordinate.
-Therefore, a full address for any point in the hexagonal grid can be uniquely represented by three coordinates.
+The Hexagonal Efficient Coordinate System (formerly known as Array Set Addressing (ASA)) was developed based on the fact that a hexagonal grid can be represented as a combination of two interleaved rectangular arrays.
+One can address each individual array by using integer-valued row and column indices, and the individual arrays can be distinguished by a single binary coordinate.
+Therefore, a full address for any point in the hexagonal grid can be uniquely represented by three coordinates:

 where the coordinates a, r and c represent the array, row and column respectively.
 The figure shows how the hexagonal grid is represented by two interleaved rectangular arrays in HECS coordinates.